iabhijith/subnetwork_inference/blogpost.md

 where $H_{S+}$ is the Hessian matrix of the subnetwork padded with zeros in the positions corresponding to the weights that are not in the subnetwork and $m_d$ is the mask set to $1$ when the weight is included in the subnetwork or otherwise 0.

 The above derivation can be interpreted as selection of weights in the full network with the maximum marginal variance.
-Intuitively, selecting the weights with the maximum marginal variance is equivalent to selecting the weights that are most uncertain and thus captures the maximum uncertainty.
+Intuitively, selecting the weights with the maximum marginal variance is equivalent to selecting the weights with the maximum uncertainty.
 It is important to make a distinction between the strategy proposed by the authors to that of the pruning techniques used in literature where the weights with the smallest magnitude are pruned.
 The pruning techniques are mainly motivated and optimized to retain the maximum predictive performance where as the goal in the subnetwork inference is to retain the maximum uncertainty.

 ### Strengths, Weaknesses, Potential
 The main strength of the bayesian deep learning via subnetwork inference as proposed by Daxberger et al. 2021 is that it is provides a posthoc approximation to the posterior distribution that is computationally feasible even for very large neural networks.
 The authors empirically show that the subnetwork inference is able to capture the uncertainty in the model and is able to outperform other methods in terms of calibration.
 They show that on smaller tabular datasets like UCI for regression and also do extensive experiments in image classification tasks including distribution shifts by rotating the MNIST dataset images and corrputed CIFAR10 dataset.
 Their approach consistently outperforms other methods evaluated using Log likelihood and calibration metrics.